 Earlier this summer, coaches, wrestlers, and fans in State College and Iowa City were alarmed to learn that the Lions and Hawks were not scheduled to wrestle - an unfortunate side effect to being in a 12- and soon to be 14-team conference.
 Many pointed to last year's awesome dual at Carver Hawkeye Arena, and wondered, with Olympic wrestling still fighting for its life, how could the Big Ten - the nation's premier wrestling conference - let this happen?
 Tom Brands and Cael Sanderson got it figured out, of course.
 And so for the first time since 1992, Penn State and Iowa will wrestle a non-conference dual at CHA.

 This one won't count in the conference standings.
-But no one cares.
+No one cares about that.
 And Penn Staters aren't the only ones eager to see the showdown this Saturday night (broadcast live on BTN at 9pmET; quote pulled from Hawk Talk):

 "We can start looking ahead now," said Iowa's 133-lber, Tony Ramos, immediately after coming off the mat against Buffalo last Thursday.
 "There are some guys still wrestling but I’m done.
 I can start looking ahead.
-It’s real big."
+[The Penn State dual]’s real big."